 When you are making your study plan, try to stick to these factors: –

-- Understand whether you are a day person or a night person when it comes to study.
+Understand whether you are a day person or a night person when it comes to studying.

-- Make short revision after every 40 minutes of what you have learnt so far.
+Make a short revision after every 40 minutes of what you have learnt so far.

-- Your study space has great impact on the effectiveness of your efforts.
+Your study space has a great impact on the effectiveness of your efforts.

-- Select a place in a quite corner of the house.
+Select a place in a quiet corner of the house.

-- Make sure there is adequate lighting and comfortable temperature where you study.
+Make sure there are adequate lighting and comfortable temperature where you study.

 3. Turn Off Your Electronics

-- The best thing to do is keep the temptations at bay.
+The best thing to do is to keep the temptations at bay.

 4. Practice Active Learning